mh-cbon/http-file-store/README.md

 The configuration is set via a `config.json` file defined from the command line invocation with `-c|--config` parameter.

-##### Setting the root
+##### Setting the root paths to serve

-To set the root path of the file system managed via the API, you can:
+To set the root path of the file system managed via the API, you can define those options:

 ##### Set base option

 `base: "/path/to/serve/"` will define a unique file system entry point to serve.

 Note: Internally it is transformed into an alias such `{alias:{"":"/path/"}}`

+Note2: `base` and `alias` directives are exclusive.

 ##### Define multiple alias